 I hope this post has given you a ton of ideas about personal branding.
 If you found this post useful, share it, tweet it and pass it along.
 If you have any questions or any ideas, comment below!

 * Somewhere in the post above I mentioned that inbound marketing is so powerful that the audience never feels like they are being marketed to!
 Even this article helps me in personal branding.
+Now I am seen as an expert on the topic of personal branding.
 And did you feel that you were being marketed to? 🙂